Shooting Star (Bang! song): Flip & Fill version

 "Shooting Star" was covered by Flip & Fill and released as their second single on 15 July 2002.
 Produced by Flip & Fill, the track's lead vocals are performed by Karen Parry.
 Upon its release, the song became Flip & Fill's highest-charting single in the United Kingdom, peaking at number three on the UK Singles Chart.
 It also reached number 34 in Ireland, where it is their longest-charting single.
 "Shooting Star" was later included on Flip & Fill's only studio album, Floorfillas, in 2003.

 Release and reception

 In the United Kingdom, record label All Around the World released "Shooting Star" on 15 July 2002 across three formats: two CD singles and a 12-inch vinyl single.
 Six days after its release, on 21 July, the song debuted and peaked at number three on the UK Singles Chart, becoming Flip & Fill's highest-charting single in their home country and their second top-10 hit there, after "True Love Never Dies" earlier that year.
 The song spent 11 weeks in the UK top 100: 10 weeks in 2002 and one week in 2005, when it re-appeared at number 87 that January.
-In 2019, the British Phonographic Industry (BPI) certified the song silver for sales and streams of over 200,000 units.
+In 2024, the British Phonographic Industry (BPI) certified the song gold for sales and streams of over 400,000 units.